 Apathy, despair, doubt, hopelessness, and sleeping too much or too little are all signs of depression that must be addressed.
 Yoga is designed to bring you closer to your inner truth, naturally helping with some of the symptoms of depression.
 With a focus on balance, yoga can help to restore mental stability.

 There is a definite connection between mind, body, and spirit that indicates people can “beat the blues” with yoga.
 No other form of exercise alone can achieve these same benefits.
 Utilizing specific Asana yoga postures can influence your mood and help to relieve symptoms of depression.
 Asana postures can help increase low energy levels and relieve lethargy.
-They are also helpful in opening lung capacity to allow more oxygen to reach all parts of your body which in turn will affect your mood.
+They are also helpful in opening lung capacity to allow more oxygen to reach all parts of your body, affecting your mood.
 Ask your yoga instructor to help you learn postures that can balance your moods.

 It’s also possible to beat the blues with yoga because of the calming effects yoga has on the nervous system.
 Proper breathing techniques are important elements to practicing yoga, as these can help curb your anxiety and quiet your thoughts, allowing you to concentrate on positive rather than negative energies.
 As you learn more about yoga, you’ll come to understand the connection between your mind and your emotions, and you’ll find that they can help each other.